salilab/imp/modules/rmf/dependency/RMF/plugins/vmd/README.md

   atoms) that change with each frame.
 So no moving cylinders.
 Balls are mapped to atoms.
 - the plugin is linked against `libRMF` and `Avro` in the build directory
-- it is not been tested on windows
+- it has not been tested on Windows